dnguyen800/dnguyen800.github.io/_posts/2019-04-14-garage-door.md

 ## Chamberlain MyQ

-**With few reliable options to choose from, the MyQ Smart Garage Hub is your best option if you have a compatible Chamberlain or Liftmaster garage.**  MyQ doesn’t earn my full recommendation because of their nickel-and-dime practices of charging money for basic features like voice assistant.
+**With few reliable options to choose from, the [MyQ Smart Garage Hub](https://amzn.to/2IQIn4u) is your best option if you have a compatible Chamberlain, Liftmaster, Craftsman or Genie garage.**  MyQ doesn’t earn my full recommendation because of their nickel-and-dime practices of charging money for basic features like voice assistant.
 Other than that, the MyQ hub and mobile app works as expected and is easy to install.
 MyQ is a Chamberlain product, so it works with the majority of Chamberlain and Liftmaster garages commonly found in the U.S.

 The MyQ app has most of the features I would expect.
 You can set up notifications to alert you when a garage door is opened, or if a garage has been open for more than a number of minutes.
 Chamberlain finally added the ability to share access with multiple users, so I no longer have to share an account with my roommate.
 There is no home/away assist feature that automatically opens and closes the garage door -- it is probably too much liability for Chamberlain to have that feature, if it behaves improperly.